Hey, it’s sleepover time! Time for some fun with your best friends.

 Macrame yarn garland – a little something to decorate their room.

-Journal DIY – buy plain journals and decorate.
+Journal DIY – Buy plain journals and decorate them.

 T-shirt tote bag – Make one of these cute totes out of an old t-shirt in just 10 minutes, no sewing!

 Salt art painting – try this different technique for some artsy fun.

 Yarn letters – make a monogram for your room.